GetDKAN/dkan/docs/introduction/get-dkan.md

 # Get DKAN

 DKAN is open source and flexible: You can download it for free and run it on your own server or choose from one of our hosting partners below.
+Visit getdkan.org for more information.

 ## Download and run DKAN on your server